amalieshi/amalieshi.github.io/_posts/2025-04-02-sunken-cost.md

 permalink: /year-archive/sunken-cost
 excerpt: "A personal reflection on the sunken cost fallacy and the emotional journey of leaving biomedical research."
 date: 2025-04-02
-venue: "Technical Blog"
+venue: "Personal Reflection Blog"
 citation: "Amalie Shi.
 (2025).
 Sunken Cost and the Five Stages of Grief of an Ex-Biomedical Researcher.
-Technical Blog."
+Personal Reflection Blog."
 ---

 # 🧠 Sunken Cost and the Five Stages of Grief of an Ex-Biomedical Researcher